 Tulsi’s list of healing qualities is long!
 Of utmost importance for treating autoimmune diseases, Tulsi is neuro-protective.
 Tulsi’s various phytochemicals (plant nutrients) tone down nerve responses and nerve inflammation and reduce stress.
 It is also anti-oxidant, anti-carcinogenic and heart healthy.

-Tulsi is also excellent in treating respiratory conditions and aiding breathing.
+Tulsi is also excellent for treating respiratory conditions and aiding breathing.

 And, bonus!
 Tulsi is easy to take!
 It has a sweet, lightly spicy flavor and makes a delightful tea that can be taken daily, without any side effects.
 Tulsi can also be taken in tablet form or in extract form.